ibm-cloud-docs/vpc/manage-scc.md

 * Check whether Block Storage for VPC is enabled with customer-managed encryption and Keep Your Own Key (KYOK)
 * Check whether Block Storage for VPC is enabled with customer-managed encryption and Bring Your Own Key (BYOK)
 * Check whether Block Storage for VPC is encrypted with customer-managed keys

+### Available goals for Snapshots
+{: #snapshots-available-goals}

+* Check whether Snapshots for VPC is encrypted with customer-managed keys

 ### Available goals for Virtual Servers
 {: #virtual-servers-available-goals}